markszulc/experience-manager-learn.en/help/forms/storing-retrieving-form-data/part3.md

 # Create OSGi Service to fetch data

-The following code was written to fetch the stored Adaptive Form data.
+The following code was written to store and fetch the stored Adaptive Form data.
 A simple query is used to fetch the Adaptive Form data associated with a given GUID.
 The fetched data is then returned to the calling application.
-The same data source created in the first step is referenced in this code.
+The same data source created in the earlier step is referenced in this code

 ```java